MTV VMAs honor Chadwick Boseman: ‘His impact lives forever’

 “His impact lives forever,” Palmer noted.

 It’s was the second channel to recognize the impact of the actor that night.
-ABC planned to air “Black Panther” commercial-free Sunday as a prime-time tribute to Chadwick Boseman, followed by an ABC News Special, “Chadwick Bosmeman: A Tribute for a King.”
+ABC aired “Black Panther” commercial-free Sunday as a prime-time tribute to the actor, followed by an ABC News Special, “Chadwick Boseman: A Tribute for a King.”